Hamilton County, Tennessee: Government

-Hamilton County has a County Mayor and nine districts, each of which elect a Commissioner to serve on the county's County Commission.
+Hamilton County has a county mayor and nine districts, each of which elect a commissioner to serve on the county's county commission.

-Executive Branch
+Executive branch

-County Mayor
+County mayor

 The citizens of Hamilton County elect the mayor every four years.
-The current Mayor is Weston Wamp, who has served since September of 2022.
-The fourth Mayor of Hamilton County, Mayor Wamp is the youngest person to ever hold the office.
+The current mayor is Weston Wamp, who has served since September 2022.
+The fourth mayor of Hamilton County, Mayor Wamp is the youngest person to ever hold the office.

-The Mayor serves as the head of the county's executive branch and as the county's Chief Fiscal Officer.
+The mayor serves as the head of the county's executive branch and as the county's chief fiscal officer.
 The mayor oversees the budget preparation process and administers the budget and financial reports and oversees the day-to-day operations of county government, including implementation of all laws and policies.
-The Mayor also gives the County Commission recommendations and keeps them up to date about the county's financial condition.
+The mayor also gives the county commission recommendations and keeps them up to date about the county's financial condition.